The Best Cheap Guitar Amps Under $200

 Manufacturer: Line 6 | Price: 99.99 | Get the latest price & reviews at Sweetwater.com

-What you see is what you get, a Vox amp with a single 8" Bulldog speaker that has gain boost.
-Thankfully, it does come with impressive sounding tremolo and spring reverb that many users rave about.
+What you see is what you get, a Vox amp with a single 6.5" speaker that has old school EQ tone shaping and gain boost.
 Since it has a speaker and line out - many guitar players have been using this amp in small venue gigs without having to mic the amp.
 Its simplicity, tank like build, and its great aesthetics make this a great affordable guitar amp for players that have the ear for classic tones.

 Orange Crush PiX Series CR20LDX